foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 I'm lost adrift, I crave the new
 no inner hunger, starved of fuel

+no taste as sweet as helplessness
+a gilded cage that's left unlocked
+analysis paralysis
+I clipped my wings before the start

 I read the same things every night
 expecting change